danielegasparri/span-gui/span/readme_span.txt

 In case you just want to load a single 1D spectrum, just browse the spectrum and activate the option 'I browsed a single spectrum'.

 - 4. Finally load the spectra to SPAN.
 This step is self explicative.
 Once you browsed the spectra list or the single spectrum and set the right wavelength units in step 3., here you need to press the 'Load!' button to effectively load your spectra (or a spectrum) in the listbox on the right.
 Once done, select one spectrum in the listbox and check if everything is ok by pressing the 'Plot' button.
-Since the official wavelength units of SPAN are nanometers, you should check if the wavelength scale reproduced in the plot is actually correct.
+Since the official wavelength units of SPAN are Angtrom, you should check if the wavelength scale reproduced in the plot is actually correct.
 If not, you probably made a mistake in step 3., by setting the wrong wavelength units of your spectra.
 Try again with a different unit and press the 'Plot' button again.
 Now the spectrum should be in the correct wavelength range.

-The right frame (Utilities) is a standalone frame that allows you to find out information about the selected spectrum, such as the header, the sampling (in nm), the S/N, or simply convert the spectrum to ASCII or binary fits.
+The right frame (Utilities) is a standalone frame that allows you to find out information about the selected spectrum, such as the header, the sampling (in A), the S/N, or simply convert the spectrum to ASCII or binary fits.
 Finally, here you will find the 'Spectra manipulation panel' and some other sub-programs that you may find useful.
 We'll talk about them later.

 ### The Spectra manipulation panel ###